University of Pittsburgh-Johnstown

 What is the STEM Endorsement Certificate?

-As approved by the PA department of education, the STEM endorsement provides documentation of an educator's specialization in an emerging area where formal certifications do not exist.
+The STEM endorsement provides documentation of an educator's specialization in an emerging area where formal certifications do not exist.
 The coursework associated with the endorsement program intends to improve a teacher's knowledge, skills, and practice in dealing with complex classroom settings.

-Who can Earn the STEM Endorsement?
+Who can earn the STEM Endorsement?

-• All UPJ education majors who are working toward their teaching certification (Early childhood, middle level, and secondary)
+All UPJ education majors who are working toward their teaching certification (Early childhood, middle level, and secondary)

-• Practicing teachers who hold a level I or level II PA teaching certificate (post-baccalaureate)
+Practicing teachers who hold a level I or level II PA teaching certificate (post-baccalaureate)

 Click here to access the full STEM requirements.

-English as a Second Language (ESL) Certification
+Certification as an English as a Second Language [ESL] Program Specialist

-• All UPJ education majors who are working toward their teaching certification (Early childhood, middle level, and secondary)
+All UPJ education majors who are working toward their teaching certification (Early childhood, middle level, and secondary)

-• Practicing teachers who hold a level I or level II PA teaching certificate (post-baccalaureate)
+Practicing teachers who hold a level I or level II PA teaching certificate (post-baccalaureate)

-• Completion of a state-approved certification program
+Completion of a state-approved certification program

-Study Abroad
+Learn More About Study Abroad

 Study Abroad Program Contact